 Learning is a two-way street.

-It’s always good to bring people together and take the opportunity to improve as a whole.
-And, from these workshops,
+And it’s always good to bring people together and take the opportunity to improve as a whole.
+In these workshops,

-I enjoyed learning just as much as I enjoyed sharing.
+I enjoyed learning as much as I did sharing.

 You never forget your first.
 And the first creative workshop I organised brought together a mix of creative talent in the Leo Burnett office to work on some open briefs.
 One such brief for Tide (P&G) led to my writing partner, Simon Rafaghello, and I winning the agency’s first ever Cannes Lions award; two Silvers in Radio for the Scriptwriting and Household categories.
 The same campaign went on to win the first ever MENA Cristal Grand Prix in the Radio category.